 Athens County Prosecutor Keller Blackburn said that Foxhoven had admitted as much to the victim’s parents on Friday.
-The victim is, or was, an altar girl at Holy Cross in Glouster, one of Foxhoven’s two parishes (the other is St. Mary of the Hills parish in nearby Buchtel).
+The victim had attended Holy Cross in Glouster, one of Foxhoven’s two parishes (the other is St. Mary of the Hills parish in nearby Buchtel).

 Foxhoven was charged with seven counts of sexual battery in Athens County Municipal Court last Tuesday, and he could face further charges; Blackburn said last week that the case will be presented to an Athens County Grand Jury at some point in the near future.

 Blackburn said Sunday that his office received a call last week from somebody who said they were an out-of-town guest at the wedding reception in question last November.
 That unidentified person said he saw Foxhoven inappropriately touching the minor at that reception.
 Blackburn said Athens County Sheriff’s Deputy Ryan Gilette (the investigator in this case) received a letter from the diocese last week confirming the suspension and counseling order.

 Steubenville Diocese spokesperson Dino Orsatti reported in a statement last week that Foxhoven was suspended for an unidentified period of time for “taking a minor in his car to a wedding reception.”